nemo0622/pokeemerald-expansion/README.md

     - Flamigo (SageDeoxys sprites)
     - Sizzlipede (SageDeoxys sprites)
     - Drampa
+    - Shieldon and Cranidos (Rock/Fighting type!) lines!!
+Only obtainable via Mining Minigame ooo!
+        - Also add a Fossil Restoration building somewhere, maybe in the Fresco Isles?
+        - Revived Fossil Pokémon have a chance to have special moves, either from Egg moves or manually determined (ex: revived Archen could have Roost, which it doesn't learn in the wild)
+            - Provides incentive to revive fossil Pokémon in addition/alternatively to finding them in the wild
+    - Spiritomb (Odd Keystone from Mining Minigame)
+- MINING MINIGAME ITEM REPLACEMENTS
+    - Replace Damp Rock, Heat Rock, Icy Rock, and Smooth Rock with the Gen 5 and Gen 6 fossils
+    - Replace Oval Stone with Black Augarite
 - Work on ideas from note on phone
     - Elite Redux inspired abilities & moves
     - New areas: